Domain Join via Workspace ONE Tunnel

 - Choose “Manage Applications”

-- Create the following rules:
+- Add the following 5 Windows applications:

-Save and Publish
+6. Choose Save and Publish

 - Under General Settings > Edge Service Settings > click Show and then click the Gear icon under Tunnel Settings